SpenceKonde/DxCore/PlatformIO.md

 * Use the *[env:Upload_UPDI]* or *[env:Upload_UART]* to upload to your target.
 * Use *[env:fuses_bootloader]* to set the fuses or burn the bootloader.

-More information on what each line means can be found futher down on this page.
+More information on what each line means can be found further down on this page.

 ## platformio.ini template